jasonzhao6/jquery.cover.js/README.md

 # jQuery.cover.js
-This plugin creates full page, resizable backgrounds.
+This plugin creates a full page, resizable background.

 It has been tested in IE7-9 and weighs less than a kilobyte.